 Positions are filled through the Ophthalmology Matching Program.
-Information and applications may be obtained from the
+Information and applications may be obtained from SF Match.

 - First year: Basic techniques of ocular diagnosis and medical management of a variety of ocular diseases.
 Subspecialty training in neuro-ophthalmology, pathology and pediatric ophthalmology.

 - Second year: In-depth exposure to the subspecialties of glaucoma, cornea and external diseases, retina, oculoplastics, pediatric ophthalmology, and neuro-ophthalmology.
 Introduction to ophthalmic surgery.